Hjagu09/splash.kak/README.md

 Set these options globally in your `kakrc` file.
 Each color you specify must be a named color (e.g., `red`) or be in the rgb:RRGGBB format.

-## Note

-This plugin is just a hook that fires whenever Kakoune opens a buffer named
-\*scratch\*.
-Visible content is a register pasted into the scratch buffer.

 ## License

 MIT